 When you’re new to uni life, some common terms such as roles and titles can be a little confusing.
 Below is a list of key terms and definitions that will help you during your student journey.

 For formal definitions of terms used in our policies refer to our Dictionary of Terms

-Advanced standing is where a credit is awarded for previous studies or experience.
+Advanced standing refers to credit that is awarded for previous study or experience.
 It is sometimes known as credit for prior learning or recognition for prior learning.